RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Awareness/Readme.md

 .
 When it come to password you can try this
 1) Memorizing half of your password or create a unique password.
-2)Consider using a password manager to securely store all of your password.
+2) Consider using a password manager to securely store all of your password.
-3)Use Two ways Authentication. .
+3) Use Two ways Authentication. .
 //
 #### Use Firewall .
 Most of the time your computer has Firewall already built in to the operating system but sometimes we need some extra protection so you can use two kind of Firewall